-The Life in the UK Test that is now required for Indefinite Leave to Remain in the UK or British Citizenship.
+The Life in the UK Test is now required for Permanent Residence in the UK or British Citizenship.
 It does not give you the knowledge you need to take the test.
 You can find this information in the ‘Life in the United Kingdom: A Journey to Citizenship’ handbook.
 This is the only book you will need to buy to prepare for the test.
 There are many free self help guides and tests on the internet to assist you in passing the Life in the UK Test.

 Not everyone has to take the Life in the UK Test.
 Contact our office and we can advise if you need to take it.
 We can also assist with your settlement or Citizenship application to ensure the process goes smoothly for you.